GoVanguard/legion/README.md

    sudo ./runIt.sh X.X.X.X
    ```

-Windows under WSL using Xming:
+Windows under WSL using Xming and Docker Desktop:
+ - Assumes Xming is installed in Windows
+ - Assumes Docker Desktop is installed in Windows, Docker Desktop is running in Linux containers mode and Docker Desktop is connected to WSL
+ - See detailed instructions on setting this up below
  - Replace X.X.X.X with the IP with which Xming has registered itself.
    - Right click Xming in system tray -> View log and see IP next to "XdmcpRegisterConnection: newAddress"
  - Within Terminal: